msotov/get_TESS_lightcurves/README.md

  Written by Maritza Soto.

  Please send your comments or issues to marisotov@gmail.com.
+Drop a comment or send me an email if you use this module in your research!

  # Installation